Wave-class tanker: Design

 The ships have the capability to supply fuel and other liquid cargo to vessels using replenishment rigs on port and starboard beams and through a Hudson reel-type stern rig.
 When providing support for amphibious operations, the ships are also able to deliver fuel to dracones positioned alongside.
 The equipment load includes cranes (for stores handling and abeam replenishment), steering and rudder gear, thyristor-controlled winch/windlasses and double drum mooring winches.
 Up to 16,000 m3 of liquids and 500 m3 of general solids can be carried.
 In addition, reverse-osmosis equipment is fitted enabling the production of 100 m3 of drinkable water per day.

 The vessels were designed with double hulls to prevent or reduce environmental pollution from oil spills if damage is sustained to the outer hull.

 The ships can operate a Merlin HM1 helicopter, or other helicopters of similar size, from a hangar and flight deck at the stern.
 On deployments to Atlantic Patrol Task (N) they have typically embarked a Royal Navy Lynx or a United States Coast Guard helicopter.

 The vessels have a standard crew of 80 Royal Fleet Auxiliary personnel with provision for a further 22 Royal Navy personnel to conduct helicopter and weapons systems operations.
 They carry a full medical team and sick bay and are capable of distributing 2,000 emergency relief packages in times of crisis.

 Construction programme

 Future

 In June 2018 it was reported by the Brazilian press that the UK MoD had offered to sell one or both of the Wave-class tankers to Brazil.
 As early as 2010, BAE Systems had proposed providing Brazil with a variant of the Wave-class, tailored to meet the specific aviation, stores and personnel requirements of the Brazilian Navy.

-As of June 2020, Wave Ruler was reported to be in reduced readiness but maintained in good condition and available for reactivation.
+As of June 2020, Wave Ruler was reported to be in extended readiness (uncrewed reserve) but maintained in good condition and available for reactivation.

-In February 2022, it was reported that both tankers would be placed in "extended readiness" (uncrewed reserve).
+In February 2022, it was reported that both tankers of the class would be kept in "extended readiness".

+In June 2023, one report suggested that due to manning shortages in the RFA, both ships would be decommissioned and potentially sold abroad.
+However, in the same month James Cartlidge, the Minister of State, Ministry of Defence, stated that both ships were to be retained in extended readiness until 2028 with the option of potentially reactivating them if required.

+On November 20th 2024 Secretary of State for Defence John Healey announced that both Wave class would be decommissioned to save costs.